PickNikRobotics/ik_benchmarking/README.md

 By convention, the MoveIt configuration packages are named `robot_moveit_config` or `moveit_resources_robot_moveit_config`.
 Your robot's MoveIt config package should follow this convention.

-- `move_group`: Indicates the name of the move group that you wish to benchmark.
-In the example, the move group is `panda_arm`.
+- `planning_group`: Indicates the name of the planning group that you wish to use for benchmarking IK solvers.
+In the example, the planning group is `panda_arm`.

 - `sample_size`: Specifies the number of samples the benchmarking will run.
 For instance, setting it to `10000` means that each IK solver will be tested 10,000 times.